FlorentRu/Holistic-Applications-in-Veterinary-Medicine-RAG-Based-Question-Answering-System/README.md

 # Holistic Applications in Veterinary Medicine RAG Based Question Answering System
-# Holistic Pet Care Made Easy: Empowering Owners with Knowledge for Their Pets' Better Health and Well-being.
+# Pet care made easy: empowering owners with Knowledge for their pets' better health and well-being.

 ## Overview
 This project leverages the Retrieval-Augmented Generation (RAG) model from Hugging Face to build a sophisticated question-answering (QA) system specifically tailored for the domain of holistic veterinary medicine.
 The system is designed to process and extract meaningful answers from an extensive scientific ebooks about Holistic Applications in Veterinary Medicine.